ramnaq/midena/README.md

 ### Finite Automata

-A Finite Automata in Midena is modeled by the class `FiniteAutomata`, and it can represent a Deterministic or Non-deterministic automata.
+A finite automata in Midena is modeled by the class `FiniteAutomata`, and it can represent a deterministic or non-deterministic automata.
 It consists of:
 * a set `sigma` of characters of the language, e.g. ['a', 'b', '&']
 * an `initial` state, e.g. "q0"